ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 10: January 30, 2017

 15) **first_non_repeating_letter:** It takes a string input, and returns the first character that is not repeated anywhere in the string.
 In addition, upper and lowercase letters are considered the same character, but the function returns the correct case for the initial letter.
 If a string contains all repeating characters, it returns the empty string ("").

+### Day 11: January 31, 2017

+16) **first_non_repeating_letter:** Given an array (arr) as an argument the function countSmileys returns the total number of smiling faces.
+The rules for smiling faces are :
+-Each smiley face must contain a valid pair of eyes.
+Eyes can be marked as : or ;
+-A smiley face can have a nose but it does not have to.
+Valid characters for a nose are - or ~
+-Every smiling face must have a smiling mouth that should be marked with either ) or D.